 Since then, we work on many additional issues.
 On the east side of Lake Winnipeg lies the Heart of the Boreal, the greatest intact forest left on earth, and we have been campaigning to have lands and waters here protected according to the wishes of local First Nations.
 Lake Winnipeg drains the largest watershed for its size on earth, and the water flowing into the lake is being degraded, threatening the health of Lake Winnipeg.
 Our campaign to protect Lake Winnipeg is focused on changing attitudes and actions upstream in the watershed.
 Boreal woodland caribou live in remote and intact old forests, but developments like logging continue to shrink their habitat.
 We continue to press to save this iconic species.
 A low carbon future is needed now, and we are pushing to end fossil fuel developments and new pipelines while ensuring that Manitoba’s hydroelectricity is managed in a just way for First Nation communities.

 Please join us in our work!
-Contact us to volunteer, donate, or drop by our office to buy eco-gifts, cards and calendars, or just to visit!
+Scroll down to take action; and volunteer, donate, or shop online for eco-gifts, cards and calendars.